-\subsection{Numerical Confirmation}
+\subsection{Numerical confirmation}

-To compare the theoretical results Eqs.~(\ref{142803_17Jun13}) and (\ref{134139_1Jul13}) with the numerical data obtained by the MD simulations, the transport coefficients such as $D$ and $D''$ need to be determined.
+To compare the theoretical results (\ref{142803_17Jun13}) and (\ref{134139_1Jul13}) with the MD results, the transport coefficients such as $D$ and $D''$ need to be determined.
 It is convenient to introduce the thermal diffusion ratio $k_T$ defined as